MichaelSzczepaniak/QualityOfActivityClassifier/README.md

 ## Background

-One thing that people regularly do is quantify how much of a particular activity they do, but they rarely quantify how well they do it.
+People that are into tracking their personal data with a Jawbone Up, Nike FuelBand, Fitbit or whatever activity tracker they use regularly quantify how much of a particular activity they do.
+However, they rarely quantify the quality of how they conduct these activities.
 In this project, the goal was to use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways.
 More information is available from the website here: http://groupware.les.inf.puc-rio.br/har (see the section on the Weight Lifting Exercise Dataset).

 ## Files